plone/training/mastering-plone/add-ons.rst

 It can be very hard to find the right addon for your requirements.
 Here are some tips:

 * Make a list of required features.
 You'll almost never ﬁnd an add-on that exactly ﬁts your needs.
-* Either adapt your requirements to what is available, invest the time & money to modify an existing addons to ﬁt your needs or create a new addon that does exactly what you need.
+* Either adapt your requirements to what is available, invest the time & money to modify an existing addon to ﬁt your needs or create a new addon that does exactly what you need.
 * Then search using the follwing links below.

   * https://plone.org/download/add-ons